HopkinsIDD/MeaslesCanonicalPath/MeaslesCanonicalPath_Notebook.md

 ![](MeaslesCanonicalPath_Notebook_files/figure-html/unnamed-chunk-47-1.png)<!-- -->

 Similarly, we can use model incidence and coefficient of variation using GAMS, as seen above for the reported case data.
-This is seen below and Fig S10 of the paper.
+This is seen below and Fig. S10 of the paper.